 [Student Name]

 In recognition of achieving the highest academic standing in [Subject/Grade Level] during the [semester/year].
-Your intellectual curiosity, hard work, and dedication to your studies have earned you this well-deserved honor.
+Your curiosity, hard work, and dedication to your studies have earned you this well-deserved honor.

 [Date] | [Teacher Name], [Subject] Teacher | [School Name]

-Sports Achievement Award
+School Sports Award

 Certificate of Athletic Achievement